imapex-training/mod_adv_git/README.md

 [item]: # (/slide)

 Forking and Branching are mechanisms used by Git to diverge from the main code line for feature development, or bug fixes.
-Branches are seperate trains within the same repository, whereas a fork, creates a copy of the entire repository in a different location (user account).
+Branches are separate trains within the same repository, whereas a fork, creates a copy of the entire repository in a different location (user account).
 From the perspective of a single developer the two are very similar, however, it is important to consider what other developers are doing relative to the project.
 The fork based workflow is dominant in opensource projects as contributors likely would not have access to push code to the main repository.

 For more information see this [Stack Overflow Post](http://stackoverflow.com/questions/3611256/forking-vs-branching-in-github)